philpep/imago/README.rst

     Usage of imago:
       -all-namespaces
-            Check deployments and daemonsets on all namespaces (default false) -dry-run
+            Check deployments and daemonsets on all namespaces (default false) -update
-            dry run mode.
-Do not update any deployments and daemonsets (default false) -field-selector string
+            update deployments and daemonsets to use newer images (default false) -field-selector string
             Kubernetes field-selector
             example: metadata.name=myapp